TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Method

 \textbf{Findings~\Rmnum{1}.} As shown in Fig.~\ref{fig:motivation}(b), we perform 10 rollouts within each grid cell.
-In Regoin B, the \textbf{A+B} policy achieves a success rate of 62.5\%, whereas the \textbf{A-only} policy remains confined to Region~A (0\% in Region B).
+In Regoin B, the \textit{A+B} policy achieves a success rate of 62.5\%, whereas the \textit{A-only} policy remains confined to Region~A (0\% in Region B).
 This result indicates that standard SFT policies exhibit limited extrapolation to spatially uncovered regions.
-More importantly, attempting autonomous online RL in Region~B from the \textbf{A-only} model leads to a pronounced exploration deadlock.
+More importantly, attempting autonomous online RL in Region~B from the \textit{A-only} model leads to a pronounced exploration deadlock.
 When initialized in OOD configurations, the policy fails to consistently obtain positive rewards, even after 40K training steps (approximately two hours).
-This phenomenon is similar to~\cite{chen2025conrft}, where the replay buffer becomes dominated by failure trajectories and autonomous adaptation is rendered practically ineffective.
 These results show that, consistent with findings in the general-domain work~\cite{yue2025does}, the effective exploration space of online RL is closely tied to the spatial coverage of the SFT data.

 \textbf{Bottleneck~\Rmnum{2}.} To mitigate the exploration deadlock, Human-in-the-Loop (HiL) intervention can be introduced to guide the robot toward successful task completion~\cite{luo2025precise}.
 However, an important question remains: does the availability of human guidance guarantee efficient online adaptation in OOD settings?
-To examine this, we compare two settings: \textbf{In-distribution Post-training}, where online RL is performed in the familiar Region~A, and \textbf{OOD Post-training}, where online RL is conducted in the unfamiliar Region~B. All models are initialized from the same A-only SFT policy.
+To examine this, we compare two settings: \textit{In-distribution Post-training}, where online RL is performed in the familiar Region~A, and \textit{OOD Post-training}, where online RL is conducted in the unfamiliar Region~B. All models are initialized from the same A-only SFT policy.

 \textbf{Findings~\Rmnum{2}.} Despite human interventions providing successful corrective demonstrations in both settings, we observe a pronounced disparity in sample efficiency.
 As shown in Fig.~\ref{fig:motivation} (c), in-distribution post-training adapts rapidly, achieving over $90\%$ success within approximately 45 minutes ($\sim$14k interaction steps).
 In contrast, OOD post-training converges substantially more slowly and exhibits greater instability under the same interaction budget, failing to reach comparable performance.
 These results indicate that, even with the incorporation of a HiL scheme, learning in the previously unseen Region~B remains challenging due to an unfavorable reward landscape and an imbalanced data distribution in the data buffer, both of which substantially reduce gradient efficiency.